 I think it is also worth pointing out Jimmy G’s personality and how he seemed to be liked by virtually everyone on the team.
 His willingness to take a hit seemed to be a trait that endeared himself with his teammates.
 He always seemed to have a positive attitude and didn’t throw his teammates under the bus when he was criticized.

 He also has been very restrained in his criticism of the 49ers organization during a season that was probably difficult for him.
-A lot of quarterbacks who had taken their team to a Super Bowl would have been outraged at their organization drafting an apparent successor.
+A lot of quarterbacks who had taken their team to a Super Bowl just two years prior, would have been outraged at their organization drafting an apparent successor.
 This would have certainly caused dissension within the team.
 Yet his attitude remained upbeat, and the team seemed to rally around him.

 Has Garoppolo been an effective NFL quarterback with the 49ers?
 Has he won big games for the team?
 Has he made critical mistakes in big games with the team?
 Has he been injury prone?
 Has he played through injuries?
 I think the answer to all these questions is yes.